IyiKuyoro/e-commerce/ERRORS.md

 - USR_08 - this is an invalid Credit Card.
 - USR_09 - The Shipping Region ID is not number
 - USR_10 - The param(s) provided are invalid.

+## Department's Errors

+DEP_01 - The ID is not a number.
+DEP_02 - No department with this ID.
+DEP_03 - Department ID not passed.